Foster Education Program

 Please note that students in foster care are no longer served under the McKinney-Vento Program but are served in their own separate program that we call the Foster Education Program.

-To access Foster Education Program support, help with student enrollment, accessing transportation and more, please contact:
+For Foster Education Program support, help with student enrollment, accessing transportation, and more, please contact:

 Foster Care/McKinney-Vento Liaison

-For more information on ESSA and students in care, please head to:
+For more information on ESSA and other laws related to students in foster care, please visit: